semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `--all` flag can only be used with the `sem get jobs` command in order to display the most recent jobs of the current organization, both running and finished.

+### The --editor flag

+The `--editor` flag can help you define the editor that you want to use with the `sem edit` command.

+### The EDITOR environment variable

+The `EDITOR` environment variable offers another way of defining the editor that will be used with the `sem edit` command.

 ## Command aliases